Event API Requests

 • For datasets created after January 28, 2021, the campaign targeting rule is set to channel: Server by default.
 To return server-side campaigns using the Event API, events must be sent via a trusted server channel.
 For more information on the implications of using or removing the channel: Server rule, refer to the Server-Side Templates documentation.

-• To add authentication to server-side campaigns for datasets created before January 28, 2021, please Create a Support Case.
+• To add authentication to server-side campaigns for datasets created before January 28, 2021, Create a Support Case.

 • application/json